sbnguah/MedStatsBook/_book/Receiver-Operating-Characteristic.md

 As mentioned above when one has a gold standard which is bivariate (indicating presence or absence) and a quantitative test, the sensitivity and specificity of the test depends on the cut-off chosen.
-For our `lbw.csv` data our gold standard for a low birth weight baby is the the birth weight categorised into low birth weight (LBW) or normal birth weight (NBW).
+For our `lbw.csv` data our gold standard for a low birth weight baby is the birth weight categorised into low birth weight (LBW) or normal birth weight (NBW).
 Two continuous measures, the chest circumference and the length of the baby were used as our tests.